saschas/rabbit/README.md

 rabbit
 ======
-A little Sandbox — Playground to test little Snippets, Grid, Modules.
-Each Module tries to be independent as possible but requires jQuery and Modernizr.
+A little Sandbox — Playground to test snippets, grids or modules.
+Each Module tries to be as independent as possible but requires at least jQuery.

 ---